The sun gives us warmth and vitamin D. The earth gives us food, water and a surface to walk on.

 When I first starting reading earthing product reviews and trying to find information about the health benefits of earthing I was a little skeptical.
 That is just in my nature and I always look for proof when I read things like that.

 I am also most of the time not willing to spend a decent amount of money on something I am not sure if it will work for me.

-Since I am working from home at the moment and spend a lot of time at my desk I decided to make one for under my desk, and did some research on how to do that.
+Since I am working from home at the moment and spend a lot of time at my desk I decided to make one for under my desk and did some research on how to do that.

-Materials needed for a DIY earthing mat
+Materials needed for a DIY grounding mat

 - Piece of mesh wire about 20 x 10 inches